nlm-irp-jianglab/SpikeHunter/README.md

 # python setup.py ${esm_folder}

 # please go to https://figshare.com/articles/online_resource/SpikeHunter_trained_model_pth_file/23577051 to download model_best.pth and copy it to trained_model/ folder
+# Notice: Make sure config.yaml file is in the same folder with the model.
 ```

 ## Usage